researchcloud-items

 Summary

 Use JupyterHub’s proxy to spawn and serve an arbitrary webapplication (instead of a Jupyter Notebook), running as any user that logs in to the hub.
 This allows you to e.g. serve an IDE running as user foo when foo logs in, and an IDE running as user bar when bar logs in.
+Effectively, this role provides a generic way of serving apps to users running under their own user account.

 This role uses the JupyterHub role, so it supports SRAM authentication.